PeterBengtson/control-tower-log-aggregator/README.md

 1. STANDARD - this is the default storage class in which the vast majority of log files are originally created
 2. STANDARD_IA - all files produced by this application use this storage class
-3. GLACIER DEEP_ARCHIVE - the final storage class for log files >= 200K.
+3. DEEP_ARCHIVE - the final storage class in Glacier for log files >= 200K.

 As the application deletes the original files after having aggregated them into larger files, the vast majority of your processed recent log files will be in STANDARD_IA, not in STANDARD.